 This boozy chilled banana cream soup is a fun meal starter - 5 ingredients and no cooking.
 You can literally 'whip' it up in no time!

 Spirits was a restaurant in Waterloo, Ontario, Canada years ago.
-It was in the first floor of the Seagram distillery building after it had been turned in to a museum... all very chic and chichi for back in the day!
+It was on the first floor of the Seagram distillery building after it had been turned into a museum... all very chic and chichi for back in the day!

 History of Seagram's